Locating and Editing Factual Associations in GPT: Introduction

 \section{Introduction}

-\emph{Knowing} differs from \emph{saying}: one does not know a fact simply because one can recite it, and one does not have to utter a fact to know it.
-We ask if this dichotomy has any physical foundation within autoregressive transformer language models: can factual knowledge be localized to an identifiable center within a neural network?

-Large language transformers have been observed to make predictions consistent with factual knowledge \cite{petroni-etal-2019-language,jiang-etal-2020-know,roberts-etal-2020-much,gpt3}, including both autoregressive GPT~\cite{gpt2,gpt3} and masked BERT~\cite{devlin-etal-2019-bert} models.
-For example, given ``\emph{Megan Rapinoe plays the sport of},'' GPT will predict the fact: \emph{soccer}.

-The apparent knowledge contained within these models presents an opportunity to investigate how such facts are stored and retrieved.
-Locating knowledge by identifying and altering specific model weights would demonstrate fine-grained understanding of a model's computation and could serve as a method for quickly fixing errors or biases in models that are expensive to retrain.
+Where does a large language model store its facts?
+In this paper, we report evidence that factual associations in GPT correspond to a localized computation that can be directly edited.

+Large language models can predict factual statements about the world~\citep{petroni-etal-2019-language,jiang-etal-2020-know,roberts-etal-2020-much}.
+For example, given the prefix ``\emph{The Space Needle is located in the city of},'' GPT will reliably predict the true answer: ``\emph{Seattle}'' (\reffig{infoflow}a).
+Factual knowledge has been observed to emerge in both autoregressive GPT models~\citep{gpt2,gpt3} and masked BERT models~\citep{devlin-etal-2019-bert}.

-We focus on large GPT-like autoregressive models.
-Despite increasing adoption of this architecture, their knowledge representation remains under-explored.
-Research has been done for masked models~\cite{petroni-etal-2019-language,jiang-etal-2020-know,10.1162/tacl_a_00410,geva-etal-2021-transformer,dai-kn,decao-ke}, but GPT's architectural differences (e.g., unidirectional attention, generation capabilities) provide an opportunity for new insights.
+In this paper, we investigate how such factual associations are stored within GPT-like autoregressive transformer models.
+Although many of the largest neural networks in use today are autoregressive, the way that they store knowledge remains under-explored.
+Some research has been done for masked models~\citep{petroni-etal-2019-language,jiang-etal-2020-know,10.1162/tacl_a_00410,geva-etal-2021-transformer,dai-kn,decao-ke}, but GPT has architectural differences such as unidirectional attention and generation capabilities that provide an opportunity for new insights.

-We probe the structure of knowledge in these networks by performing two types of causal interventions.
-First, we alter \emph{activations} of internal neurons without changing how the computation proceeds after the intervention (Section \ref{sec:causal-tracing}).
-Tracing the impact of neurons during the processing of a factual statement clarifies the flow of information through transformer components, such as the localized concentration of decisive hidden states at two distinct sites (\reffig{teaser}).
-We find that the early site (a) is dominated by MLP computation whereas the later site (b) is dominated by self-attention.

-Then, to investigate where and how knowledge is encoded within transformer parameters, we alter model \textit{weights} (\reffig{eiffel-example}).
-We propose a key-value framework for understanding and editing information stored in MLP layers of transformers: \methodlong, or \method (Section~\ref{sec:rome}).

-To guide our inquiry, we introduce \cfd, an evaluation dataset of 21,919 counterfactuals, which gathers targeted text prompts to facilitate sensitive measurements of generalization and specificity (Section~\ref{sec:counterfact}).
-This data enables a set of metrics that distinguish merely \emph{saying} a rote sequence of words from \emph{knowing} a fact in a way that generalizes to paraphrases and variations in context while being specific to a single fact (Section~\ref{subsec:eval-metrics}).